Aurakiel/Random-Adventure/README.md

 # **Random Adventure**

 ## Project Notes 02/16/2025
+> Update 2: Deleted over 100 lines of code and reworked
+> the menus.
+It's a thing of beauty now, and it is not to
+> changed.
+It's fine. **Remember it's fine**.
+Adding additional
+> menus later is acceptable, just don't screw with the logic.
+>
-> Got the main menu set up and began working on
+> Update 1: Got the main menu set up and began working on
 > the main process of the program - player naming
 > seems to be ironed out.
 Checked off creation of
 > the base class.